SiggiSmara/yf_parqed/README.md

 so you can always add `--help` at the end of your cli command to get more information about options and functionalities.

-Logging is taken care of via loguru, and via the `--log-level` option you have access to set the level of logging detail.
-Default logging level is `INFO`, for more verbose output set it to `DEBUG`.
+Logging is taken care of via loguru, and with the `--log-level` option you have access to set the level of logging detail.
+Default logging level is `INFO`, for more verbose output set it to `DEBUG` and for less you can set it to `WARNING` or higher.